isc-projects/bind9/doc/notes/notes-9.18.6.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- DNSSEC ``RSASHA1`` and ``NSEC3RSASHA1`` are automatically disabled
+- The DNSSEC algorithms RSASHA1 and NSEC3RSASHA1 are now automatically
-  on systems (e.g. RHEL9) where they are disallowed by the security
+  disabled on systems where they are disallowed by the security policy
-  policy.
-Primary zones using those algorithms need to be moved
+  (e.g. Red Hat Enterprise Linux 9).
+Primary zones using those
-  off of them prior to running on these systems as graceful migration
+  algorithms need to be migrated to new algorithms prior to running on
-  to different DNSSEC algorithms is not possible when RSASHA1 is
+  these systems, as graceful migration to different DNSSEC algorithms is
-  disallowed by the OS. :gl:`#3469`
+  not possible when RSASHA1 is disallowed by the operating system.
+  :gl:`#3469`

-- Fetch limit log messages have been improved to provide more complete
+- Log messages related to fetch limiting have been improved to provide
-  information.
-Specifically, the final values of allowed and spilled fetches
+  more complete information.
+Specifically, the final counts of allowed
-  will now be logged before the counter object gets destroyed. :gl:`#3461`
+  and spilled fetches are now logged before the counter object is
+  destroyed. :gl:`#3461`

 Bug Fixes
 ~~~~~~~~~